How to Estimate Your Take-Home Pay in Canada in 2026

 Employment Insurance (EI) Premiums

-Employment Insurance (EI) provides temporary financial assistance to eligible Canadian workers who lose their jobs through no fault of their own, take maternity or parental leave, are unable to work due to sickness/injury, or provide care for gravely ill family members.
+Employment Insurance provides temporary financial assistance to eligible Canadian workers who lose their jobs through no fault of their own, take maternity or parental leave, are unable to work due to sickness/injury, or provide care for gravely ill family members.

 Quebec Parental Insurance Plan (QPIP) Premiums